marioscloud/lab-agile-planning/README.md

 Welcome to the Lab Agile Planning project!
-This repository is part of the course Agile Development and Scrum within the IBM DevOps and Software Engineering Professional Certificate.
+This repository is part of the course Agile Development and Scrum within the **IBM DevOps and Software Engineering Professional Certificate**.
 The main objective of this project is to create a Kanban board that will be used in the labs throughout the course.
 Objectives

 The primary goals of this project include: